 Popular attractions in or near West Jordan include:

 West Jordan has unique offerings for families, outdoor lovers, and people who prefer to hit the mall over the running trails.
 Shoppers and movie lovers can head to Jordan Landing for all-day entertainment.
 Veterans Memorial Park has a large playground, space for the dogs, and quick access to a modern library if you prefer some outdoor space.
 Outdoor enthusiasts can tackle hiking trails on the Oquirrh Mountains or head to Little Cottonwood Canyon to enjoy hiking and water features.

 West Jordan provides quick access to the Salt Lake Community College campus.
 West Jordan is also home to the South Valley Regional Airport.
 The airport is open to the public, and it houses the Utah Army National Guard.
 Residents frequently see Apache and Blackhawk helicopters in operation.

 We buy homes at the speed of life.
 Request your offer today and lets build a solution that works for you.

-Brick specializes in providing Cash Offers to help homeowners in North Carolina.
+Brick specializes in providing fast Cash Offers to help homeowners in Ogden, Utah.

 Content on this site is not intended to create, and does not constitute, an attorney-client relationship between the user or any other person.
 The information provided should not be used as a substitute for competent legal advice from a lawyer whom user has retained.
 No content provided any User is intended to provide, and in no event shall it be treated as providing, legal advice.